Bracero Selection Process: Local selection

-The first phase of selection for bracero workers took place at a local level in Mexico, which involved gathering required documentation for local officials.
+When the program began, Mexico’s economy had just begun recovering from the Mexican Revolution, a fact that encouraged President Manuel Camacho to promote the Bracero Program due to its economic benefits.
+The Mexican government recruited heavily from the northwestern region of the country due to the prevalence of underemployed Mexican men experienced in harvesting crops in this region, and for the region's proximity to transportation systems in the U.S. The first phase of selection for bracero workers took place at a local level in Mexico, which involved gathering required documentation for local officials.
 In addition to identifying documents, such as birth certificates, potential bracero workers had to obtain recommendations that would attest to their reliability and moral quality.
 Men would typically ask for recommendations from high-status local residents, such a politicians, clergy, or business owners.
 While the Mexican government's publications asserted that required documentation was available free of charge, many aspiring workers had to pay local officials to gather the necessary paperwork and to be considered for selection.
+This is particularly true as more men sought contracts, a growing number of officials began to charge for legal and fake documents; these practices would come to permeate all levels of the program.
+Moreover, a late investigation in the 1950s revealed that almost eight percent of the program participants had paid for a contract.

 After several weeks of document collection, potential workers would congregate in a designated location, where the mayor and other prominent citizens would go through each man's documentation and determine who could continue to the next phase of selection.
 If a person passed this local level of selection, their name would be placed on an official roster.
 These potential workers, along with the list, would travel to regional migratory stations.